BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 ## Visioning Texts

 [Visioning Texts][visioning_texts_page] is a data visualization tool for your conversations.
 It runs locally in your browser, giving you power over your information.
 It works with Signal, WhatsApp, and Facebook Messenger.
-Instructions on how to extract your data is [here](/visioning_texts/setup_instructions.html).
+Instructions on how to extract your data is [here](/visioning_texts/setup_instructions.html), and if you're too busy to try it yourself, you can see an example image of what it looks like [here](/assets/visioning_texts_full.png).

 ![Visioning Texts Screenshot](/assets/visioning_texts.png)